Lalcs/kotresult/README.md

 - `throw_on_failure()`: Throws the exception if failure, does nothing if success
 - `on_success(callback)`: Executes the callback with the value if success, returns the Result object for chaining
 - `on_failure(callback)`: Executes the callback with the exception if failure, returns the Result object for chaining
+- `map(transform)`: Transforms the success value with the given function, returns a new Result
+- `map_catching(transform)`: Like map(), but catches exceptions thrown by the transform function
+- `recover(transform)`: Transforms the failure exception to a success value, returns a new Result
+- `recover_catching(transform)`: Like recover(), but catches exceptions thrown by the transform function
+- `fold(on_success, on_failure)`: Applies the appropriate function based on success/failure and returns the result directly (not wrapped in Result)
+- `get_or_else(on_failure)`: Returns the success value or computes an alternative value from the exception

 ### run_catching Function